corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 ## DigestAlgorithmName.java

-This class is to be used in Cord hashing API.
+This class is to be used in Corda hashing API.

 ## DigitalSignature.java